-Coming up with ideas for great word work activities that meet the needs of all your students can be a challenge.
-Being able to differentiate them may be even harder.
-Here's the solution.
+It can be challenging to come up with ideas for great word work activities that meet the needs of all your students, and it may be even harder to differentiate them.
+Here’s the solution.

 The task of preparing activities can be daunting every week.
 How do you create activities that everyone will enjoy?
 How do you come up with word lists to accommodate every student?
-How do you do all this and still have time to plan for other subjects?
+How do you do all this while still having time to plan for other subjects?

 I’ve created a program that allows you to differentiate your word work component without pulling your hair out!